rj00a/evenio/tutorial.md

 Interactive applications are largely event driven.
 When the player attacks a monster, reduce its health.
 When an egg hits the ground, break it open.
 When the "play" button is clicked, start the game.
 Reifying events in code is a useful design tool because it gives downstream code something to hook into and subsequently change the behavior of the program.
 In other words, extensibility.

 However, many prior Rust ECS libraries have trouble expressing the control flow that events require.
 Some frameworks will suggest writing events to a temporary buffer and then handling those events in a later system.
-This is a "pull" style of event propagation in which event consumers must reguarly poll the buffer for work.
+This is a "pull" style of event propagation in which event consumers must regularly poll the buffer for work.
 This works well in some cases, but runs into some problems:
 - Creates system ordering considerations.
 Consider what happens if an event is written to the buffer _after_ the event handling systems run.
 The event might not be handled until the next frame, or never.
 - Funneling a sequence of events into separate event buffers loses the order between buffers.
 This is a problem when handling a stream of incoming network packets, for instance.
 - Systems waste time polling the event buffer every frame even when there are no events available.